LearnOnDemandSystems/docs/guides/cloud-slice/microsoft-azure/azure-capacity-limitations.md

 9. 8.
 Select **Severity**

 > - Severity has 3 options; A - Critical impact, B - Moderate impact and C - Minimal impact.
-> - Microsoft will downgrade requests marked with A Severity to B Severity, after the request is submitted.
+> - Microsoft may downgrade requests marked with A Severity to B Severity, after the request is submitted.

 ![select severity](images/azure-severity.png)